iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 * `-spp partition_file`: like above but allowing each partition to have its own evolution rate.
 * `-sp partition_file`: each partition has its own set of branch lengths (like combination of `-q` and `-M` options in RAxML) to account for, e.g. *heterotachy* ([Lopez et al., 2002]).

->**TIP**: `-spp` is recommended for typical analysis. `-q` is unrealistic and `-sp` is very parameter-rich.
+>**NOTE**: `-spp` is recommended for typical analysis. `-q` is unrealistic and `-sp` is very parameter-rich.
 One can also perform all three analyses and compare e.g. the BIC scores to determine the best-fit partition model.

 IQ-TREE supports RAxML-style and NEXUS partition input file.
 The RAxML-style partition file may look like: